 True, there’s no such thing as a magic habit wand.
-But there is a simpler approach to health and wellness—one that feels nurturing instead of nagging, refreshing instead of restricting.
+But there is a simpler approach to good health and wellness—one that feels nurturing instead of nagging, refreshing instead of restricting.

-So what are the 5 pillars?
+So what are the 5 pillars of wellness?

-2. What you’re drinking
+- What you’re drinking

-3. What you’re thinking
+- What you’re thinking

-4. How you’re resting
+- How you’re resting

-5. How you’re renewing
+- How you’re renewing

 Ready for some self-care success?
 Let’s explore each pillar now.

 I will never forget the moment in my Healing Cancer World Summit interview with Dwight McKee, MD when he said, “Cooking is a survival skill.”
 Boom.

-Pillar #2 – What You’re Drinking
+Pillar #2: What You’re Drinking (Time to Hydrate)

-I love having coffee a couple times a week and indulging in the occasional cocktail, but no drink gets me more excited than good old H2O.
-(Well, green juice is a close second!)
+I love having coffee a couple times a week and indulging in the occasional cocktail, but no drink gets me more excited than good old H2O (Well, green juice is a close second!).

-Dehydration (especially if it’s chronic) can be a serious problem for your health.
+Research shows that dehydration (especially if it’s chronic) can be a serious problem for your health.
 It can cause fever, low blood pressure, fatigue and even mess with the way your brain functions.
 And you can bet that stuff will stand in the way of the vibrant health and wellness you hope to create.

 So pour yourself a big glass of self-care!
 To find out how much water you should drink per day, divide your body weight (in pounds) by two to get the approximate number of ounces you need.
-If you’re on the metric system, divide your weight in kilograms by 30 to determine how many litres you need.
+If you’re on the metric system, divide your weight in kilograms by 30 to determine how many liters you need.

 Psst… here’s a pro tip to get you started on the path to better hydration: If you feel thirsty, chances are you’re already dehydrated.
 So let that be your cue to catch up.
 Keep sippin’ sweetheart!

-Pillar #3 – What You’re Thinking
+Pillar #3: What You’re Thinking (Stress Reduction, Please)

 Remember: If you can change your mind, you can transform your life.
 Positive thinking will help you achieve leaps and bounds in your own health and wellness journey.

-Pillar #4 – How You’re Resting (The Health Benefits of Sleep)
+Pillar #4: How You’re Resting (The Health Benefits of Sleep)

 I’ve written extensively about sleep because, while we all know it’s a vital part of self-care, many of us still struggle to get the recommended 7.5–8 hours per night.
-Here are some of the need-to-know details:
+Here are some of the need-to-know details about poor sleep:

 - An estimated 20-40 percent of adults aren’t getting enough sleep.
 In the United States alone, 70 million people suffer from some sort of sleep disorder.